BobBuildTool/bob/doc/tutorial/compile.rst

 Query SCM status
 ================

 After you have developed a great new feature you may want to know which sources you have touched to commit them to a SCM.
-Bob offers ``bob status <options> <package>`` to show a list of SCM which are unclean.
-SCMs are unclean in case they have modified files, unpushed commits, switched URLs or non matching tags or commit ids.
+Bob offers the :ref:`bob status
+<manpage-bob-status>` command to show a list of SCM which are unclean.
+SCMs are
+unclean in case they have modified files, unpushed commits, switched URLs or non matching tags or commit ids.

 The output looks like the following line::